 SiO2 + C → Si + CO2

-The resulting silicon is metallugical grade silicon (MG-Si).
+The resulting silicon is metallurgical grade silicon (MG-Si).
 It is 98% pure and is used extensively in the metallurgical industry.

-An even greater production of silicon is in the form of ferrosilicon that is manufactured using a similar process to that described above but is done in the prescence of iron.
-Ferrosilicon is used externsively in metals manufacture.
-In 2013 the total production of silicon was 7.6 million tonnes and 80 % of that was in the form of ferrosilicon.
+An even greater production of silicon is in the form of ferrosilicon that is manufactured using a similar process to that described above but is done in the presence of iron.
+Ferrosilicon is used extensively in metals manufacturing.
+In 2013 the total production of silicon was 7.6 million tonnes and 80 % of that was in the form of ferrosilicon.1

 Electronic Grade Silicon

 A small amount of the metallurgical grade silicon is further refined for the semiconductor industry.
 Powdered MG-Si is reacted with anhydrous HCl at 300 °C in a fluidized bed reactor to form SiHCl3